jacneeley/simple-thesaurus/readMe.md

 Build a Thesaurus using an API.<br>
 Idea is that a User types in a word and the Thesaurus will return relevant information relating to the query.<br>

-### Project Outline
+## Project Outline

 #### Simple:

 - App fetches synonyms from a thesaurus API
-- Object is created using the type alias to handle data from the Thesaurus API
+- Object is created using the "type" alias to handle data from the Thesaurus API
 - User can query words using the textbox

 #### Detailed: